-You want to make sure that while you are squatting, your neck is positioned in either neutral looking straight forward, or slightly looking down as if you were looking at the ground 15 ft away from you.
-Anything else, heading looking up, too far down, or sticking out forward will put unwanted strain on your upper back musculature.
+You want to make sure that while you are squatting, your neck is positioned in either neutral looking straight forward, or slightly looking up.

 So, the next time you are performing squats, think about what position your head and neck are in and try to make the appropriate adjustments during your set.